-You sent a prompt in English asking the model to summarize a Chinese article.
-The summary came back in Chinese.
-Or you set a system prompt in English, the user pasted a Japanese paragraph, and the assistant kept replying in Japanese for the rest of the conversation.
-Or worse — the first half of the answer is in English, then it silently switches to Spanish for the rest.
+You asked the model in English to summarize a Chinese article, and the summary came back in Chinese.
+Or your system prompt is in English, the user pasted a Japanese paragraph, and the assistant kept replying in Japanese for the rest of the chat.
+Or the first half of an answer is English and then it silently switches to Spanish.
 The model is not broken.
-Without an explicit output-language instruction, it picks the language that has the strongest signal in the immediate context, and that signal is often the input text, not the system prompt.
+Without an explicit output-language instruction that outranks everything else, it picks the language with the strongest signal in the immediate context, and that signal is usually the input text or the most recent user turn, not your system prompt.

 Common causes